New joint lubricant relieves symptoms of osteoarthritis

 The disease becomes most apparent in hip, knee, hand and other frequently used joints, where swelling and pain indicate the degradation of cartilage and synovial fluid, thus resulting in bones rubbing together.
 A lubricant can help limit damage to the cartilage and ease the pain of bone-on-bone abrasion.

 Professor Mark W. Grinstaff believes that the best joint lubricant which is currently available is good at offering temporary relief from painful and stiff joints, but does not provide lubrication which is good enough to prevent further damage to the cartilage surfaces that cushion the joint.
-Professor Grinstaff enlisted the help of Harvard Medical School orthopedic surgeon Brian Snyder and a number of chemistry and engineering students at Boston University to help him develop a new synthetic polymer which can do both of these things.
+Professor Grinstaff enlisted the help of Harvard Medical School orthopaedic surgeon Brian Snyder and a number of chemistry and engineering students at Boston University to help him develop a new synthetic polymer which can do both of these things.

 This synthetic polymer was originally produced in 2012 as part of a different study, but this new study has made some significant findings in consideration of the aims of Professor Grinstaff's project.
 The polymer can be injected into joints to replace the synovial fluid and cartilage that has been worn away, thus relieving the painful symptoms as well as slowing the progress of osteoarthritis.
 Professor Grinstaff described his biopolymer as a "superior lubricant" which is more similar to naturally occurring synovial fluid than any other joint lubricant currently available.
 Its comparative large molecular size and weight also helps make it last longer than other joint lubricants; one injection can last for over 2 weeks in comparison to just 1 or 2 days.